What Steps Do I Take to Begin a Teaching Career?

 Some of us are natural-born teachers, while others grow into the role during our teacher training.
 Both types can make excellent teachers, especially when we choose the right grade levels and subject matter.
 There is no “perfect” teacher; all kinds of teachers are needed, and our diverse student bodies benefit from everything we bring to the classroom.

 Teachers are magicians who continually have to challenge, entertain and elevate their audiences.
 Talented and ambitious individuals with creative insight and a fresh perspective are always in demand in the teaching profession.
 And this demand extends to all states across the country.
-According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, the job outlook for teachers is slightly better than average-the profession is expected to grow by eight percent over the coming decade.
+According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, the job outlook for education, library and training positions is expected to grow by 2.3% through 2032.

 Do I Have What It Takes?